Functions and certificates of the Central Civil Registry in Spain

 Visit the following portals to start the process safely and quickly.
 Each one directs to the specific application:

-The agency registrocivil.es is a private entity that operates independently of the Ministry of Justice, ensuring efficiency in management.
+The registrocivil.es management service is a private entity operating independently of the Ministry of Justice, ensuring efficiency in management.

 en_GBEnglish (UK)